knpuniversity/ansible/knpu/cache-permissions.md

 machine.
 But if this were a *production* machine, well, 777 isn't ideal... though honestly, a *lot* of people do this.

 What's better?
-In a few minutes, we'll add a task to clear and warm up up Symfony's cache.
+In a few minutes, we'll add a task to clear and warm up Symfony's cache.
 On a production machine, after you've done that, you can set the `var/cache` permissions *back* to be non-writeable, so 555.
 In theory, that should just work!
-But in practice, you'll probably need to tweak a few other settings to use non-filesystem cached - like making annotations cache in APC.
+But in practice, you'll probably need to tweak a few other settings to use non-filesystem cache - like making annotations cache in APC.

 But, that's more about deployment - which we'll save for a different course!